 And the type of content the brand was producing after they changed their content strategy:

-By changing from bland, emotionless product placement to energetic, vibrant, and informational content, Pottery Barn engaged their audience in a much more beneficial way.
+By changing from bland, emotionless product placement to energetic, vibrant, and informational content, Pottery Barn engaged its audience in a much more beneficial way.
 And the data reflects the change.
 Pottery Barn went from 0.26 times the number of interactions as the brand’s average to over 3 times the average.

 Quality Over Quantity